Expert Psychiatric Anxiety Treatment in Long Beach, CA

 Partial Hospitalization Program

-- Sessions that include a psychoeducational group led by a social worker and a therapeutic recreation support session led by a recreation therapist
+- Four group therapy sessions a day that meet five days a week.
+These sessions include a psychoeducational group led by a social worker and a therapeutic recreation support session led by a recreation therapist.

 - Case management